Home · Information · History of Club · Safety and Experience · Local Diving · Dive Trips · Social Events · Dive Calendar - PDF 06 September 2010 17:32

 1995

 At the April meeting a new logo design was considered.
-Of the many designs presented (most created by Carol Scrimshaw), one was adopted with a slight change.
+Of the many designs presented (most created by Carol Scrimshaw), one was adopted with a slight change to add Sydney Australia to it.
 This is the logo still used to this date.
 T-shirts were printed by Les Caterson and badges and stickers produced.

 There were 53 members at 30 June.

-In September an overseas trip to Vanuatu is oganised by Michael McFadyen in conjunction with South Pacific Divers' Club.
+In September an overseas trip to Vanuatu was organised by Michael McFadyen in conjunction with South Pacific Divers' Club.
 A total of about 24 do the trip, most from St George.
-Tim Rigg becomes President, with Andreas Thimm Vice-President.
-Carol and Les remain in their previous positions.
+Tim Rigg is still President, with Andreas Thimm Vice-President.
+Carol, Les and Elly remain in their previous positions.

 Over the October Long Weekend the Club did a trip to Laurieton to dive the wreck of the huge crane, Titan.
-Mike Scotland ran a maritime biology course.
+Mike Scotland ran a marine biology course.

 The Christmas Party was held at Les and Elly Caterson's place.
 At the end of the year there were 47 members.